 - An investment in HHFB is an investment in people and in your community.
 Food doesn't just fill bellies, it gives people the fuel they need to survive and even thrive.
 Not only do we have a shared responsibility to care for those who suffer, we have a shared destiny.
 As a community we rise or fall as one.
 An investment in the lives of the vulnerable and those facing personal hardship is an investment in the health of the entire community.

 Don't throw away your chance to help.
 The USDA estimates that 27% of all the food produced in America is wasted and that this food could feed over 49 million people yearly.
 The Hoosier Hills Food Bank wants to rescue this food and make sure it helps feed people.
 The HHFB collects and distributes donated food to local feeding programs which serve needy people.
 Our goal is to salvage food that might otherwise be wasted and to channel that food to those who need it in our community.
 We disburse donated food to food pantries, soup kitchens, shelters, and low-income daycare centers, who struggle everyday with local hunger.
 We can only do this with your help.

 What difference can your food donation make?
 With the generous help of our food donors, the Hoosier Hills Food Bank helped feed 25,800 people last year through service to nearly 100 partner agencies in a six county area.
 These charitable organizations depend on food donations, like yours so that they can work toward their mission of feeding people.
-In America, 40% of all people aided through food pantries are children, with 4 million children going to bed hungry each night.
+In America, 40% of all people aided through food pantries are children, with 1 in 4 children in this community are at risk of hunger.
 Your business is helping alleviate this problem when it donates food.
 Please consider donating your short-dated, damaged and unsalable products to the Hoosier Hills Food Bank.
 For more information or to make a donation, please contact us.